ale4710/vndspcpl/README.txt

 icon.png and thumbnail.png are supported, but icon-high.png and thumbnail-high.png are NOT supported. *.jpg (for these) is not supported.

-individual zip files containing the resources (background.zip, script.zip, etc.) are supported.
+individual zip files containing the resources (background.zip, script.zip, etc.) are supported. however, like vnds on ds, it must be using STORE mode.

 there is partial support for the vnds2 spec. see the vnds2-support.txt file for details.